TELLProtocol/TXExplain/README.md

 - What contracts actually did
 - Whether a transaction is risky or safe

-This tool bridges that gap by translating low-level transaction data into explanations that humans can understand.
+**TXExplain** bridges that gap by translating low-level transaction data into explanations that humans can understand.

 ---